danielteichman/Dial.js/README.md

 # Dial.js
-A javascript interface library that integrates jQuery 1.x with History.js (jquery.history.js) with stateful logic that simplifies browser history integration of event-driven interfaces.
-It was designed to support mobile applications built with HTML5.
+Dial.js is a stateful browser history framework built on jQuery with History.js.
+It simplifies browser history integration of event-driven interfaces.

 jQuery 1.12.3: https://jquery.com/download/